-

 Our Videos

-On 9th Oct 2024 20's Plenty hosted a conference with Landor LInks and sponsored by the Project Centre.
+On 9th Oct 2024 20's Plenty hosted a conference with Landor Links and sponsored by the Project Centre.

 Presentations were made by Oxfordshire, Cambridgeshire, Cornwall and Surrey councils on how they are delivering 20mph limits as a norm to communities.
 The Project Centre also gave a perspective.